 Merging 2D photo plates with 3D animation was a wonderful test for the Disrupted team, led by Brian Newlin.
 An additional challenge was the decision not to go with the standard “glossy” look of traditional 3D animation, but to match the vibrant, “sketchy” feel of the original character designs.
 Made with the highest quality industry standard tools as well as custom toon shaders, Disrupted REALLY put our TDs through their paces to achieve the director’s final vision.

 A recent graduate of the SJSU Animation program, director Kathy McNeal came to us with her storyboards for Roadside Assistance.
 We were able to help her wrangle a team of SJSU Animation students and teach them modeling, rigging, and animation using Blender.
 Her project allowed us to see the high and lows of a new team collaborating in the cloud, as well as adjust our platform to the needs of a fresh team just entering the animation world for the first time.

 Sunny & GERD

-A technical tour de force, Sunny and GERD pushed Blender into the spotlight as the director, DaCosta, oversaw every detail of his character’s creation.
+A creative tour de force, Sunny and GERD director DaCosta Bayley oversaw every detail of his character’s creation.
 From storyboarding to picking character textures he and his team were able to wring a truly beautiful short from open source software.
 Incorporating high quality, but low price options into the platform is a central tenet of bringing our animation platform to everyone.

-Utilizing traditional 2D animation techniques using ToonBoom, director Mike Shiell was able to convert his hilariously off-kilter 2D comic panels into fully realized 3D stories.
+Utilizing traditional 2D animation techniques, director Mike Shiell was able to convert his hilariously off-kilter 2D comic panels into fully realized 3D stories.
 Utilizing a relatively small team he was able to expand on the stories behind some select gags and bring his Wandering Melon comic strips to life.